TransPod: Funding and partnerships

 In November 2016, TransPod secured US$15 million in seed funding from Angelo Investments.

 TransPod's Toronto office is located on Dufferin Street, in the Liberty Village community.
 TransPod's French office in Limoges, near the location of its half-scale test track site in Droux.
 TransPod's Dubai office is located downtown, in the Burj Khalifa district.

-TransPod is additionally partnered with IKOS, an engineering firm, and REC Architecture which are also both centered in the Toulouse area.
+TransPod is additionally partnered with IKOS, an engineering firm based in Paris, and REC Architecture, centered in the Toulouse area.

 In June 2017, TransPod announced a partnership with Liebherr-Aerospace to support the research, development, and production of new cabin and vehicle thermal systems.

 TransPod signed a Memorandum of Understanding with the Government of Alberta in August 2020 to identify land for a test track and study the feasibility and projected effects of a Calgary-Edmonton TransPod system.

 Since signing the MOU with the Government of Alberta, TransPod has received significant support from the Building Trades of Alberta, the local group representing Alberta's union workers.

-In March 2022, TransPod announced that it had reached an agreement (in principle) with Broughton Capital Group for US$550 million in funding, in collaboration with China-East Resources Import Export Company ("CERIECO"), for the construction of the first phase of its Calgary to Edmonton project.
+In March 2022, TransPod announced that it had reached an agreement (in principle) with Broughton Capital Group for US$550 million in funding, in collaboration with China-East Resources Import Export Company, for the construction of the first phase of its Calgary to Edmonton project.

-In July 2022, Hatch announced a partnership wherein it would support TransPod's Calgary to Edmonton project.